ninabarzh/broomstick/content/posts/frozen-north.md

 purges, presidential overreach, curfews, and mosque openings.
 The Turkey he leads is more authoritarian, more centralised, less plural.

-Erdoğan built a new presidential system, rewrote constitutions, and manipulated fear—of terror, of foreign plots, of cultural dilution.
+Erdoğan built a new presidential system, rewrote constitutions, and manipulated fear, of terror, of foreign plots, of cultural dilution.
 He governs Turkey as family business, with policy deeply personal.

 Still outwardly congenial, he speaks as father, protector, nationalist, devout.
-His opposition is not just political—it’s portrayed as existential.
+His opposition is not just political, it’s portrayed as existential.

 His shrinking democratic space, erosion of judicial independence, and tightening control over media reveal the paradox of the Frozen King as populist: power gained through appeal to the masses, then frozen through institutional